10 Aug Neurosurgery Awareness Month: Honoring Neurosurgeons Who Make the Profession

 Today, neurosurgery represents one of the most successful and prestigious specialties.
 It continues to lead the way in research, education and advances in surgical technologies, which serve all areas of medicine.

 Notably, however, the field of neurosurgery is still rare for women.
 While ANA is privileged to have on staff Dr. Allison Rathmann, who has been mentored by Dr. Arno Fried, the founder of ANA, the field is still underrepresented by women.
-A mere 10 percent of neurosurgery residents in 2010 were women, compared with nearly half of all medical residents.
+Less than 10 percent of neurosurgery residents are women, even though around half of all medical residents are women.
 Read more about Dr. Rathmann as a woman in her field.

 Compassion and Communication